ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-now.md

 1. Think about how you naturally apportion your time in the Past, Present, and Future, and when.
 Have you noticed change as you've become older?
 2. List your Shoulds and Oughts (S and Os) and identify which you tend to procrastinate or avoid.
 Note: S and O's can contribute to unnecessary beating oneself up.
 Cull them regularly and with a heavy hand.
 3. What can you Delete and say "so-long" to from the S and Os list? _A.k.a.
 Unhealthy S and Os._
-4. What can you ADD that can improve or enhance the quality of your life now? _A.k.a.
+4. What can you add that can improve or enhance the quality of your life now? _A.k.a.
 Healthy S and Os._

 In the next post the focus will be on: CURIOSITY